nearform/commentami/packages/comments-react-components/README.md

 ```

 #### removeComment(comment: Comment)

-Remove a comment
-the Comment object should be provided with the following information:
+Remove a comment.
+The Comment object should be provided with the following information:

 * id: string - The identifier of the comment that should be removed

 ```